 - the epistle to Philemon is a short epistle demonstrating love and forbearance towards one’s employees and their mistakes.

 - the epistle to the Hebrews explains how Jesus Christ fulfilled the sacrifices described in the Old Testament and abrogated the ceremonial law thereby.
 It warns about the danger of apostasy and of going back to ceremonial religion.
+It is the apostle Paul’s sermon notes, based on various Old Testament texts, honed up over the years and then given to the wider world in written form.

 - the epistle of James sets forth practical Christianity as the fruit of Christian faith – how Christian brethren should behave towards each other, showing impartiality and charity arising from heavenly wisdom, contrasted with worldly behaviour.